-This way, we the end-users now have a sizable catalogue of quality (sometimes breath-taking) devices to choose from.
-As competition between industry players continue, this catalogue will only get better.
+This way, we the end-users now have a sizable catalog of high-end devices to choose from.
+As competition between industry players continue, this catalog will only get better.

 5 competitive areas in the 2019 smartphone industry

-For the average consumer, the average smartphone is more than ideal.
+This way, to the average consumer, the average smartphone covers most of their use cases.
 Most of the phones are great, some more than others.

 The age of artificial intelligence is upon us, and the smartphone is its main carrier.

-Samsung failure has been due its clientbase reliance on Google's Android OS.
+Samsung failure has been due to its client base reliance on Google's Android OS.
 Google's assistant reigns as king thusly casting a shadow on Samsung's Bixby.

 Bixby has become not only gimmick.
 So much so that Samsung ended up removing the Bixby button from their Note 10s lineup.
 Something tells me, that the decision was not simply for design purposes.

 As Google's Assistant reigns Supreme, Amazon's Alexa and Apple's Siri are getting better.
 Amazon doesn't have a smartphone flagship.
-Nonetheless, its dominance in home automation and its compelling Alexa usefulness has curved it a space in the smartphone home.
+Nonetheless, its dominance in home automation and its compelling Alexa usefulness has carved its space in the smartphone home.

-Users need more power to handle more cpu and gpu intensive tasks fast and seemlessly.
-More power per % of the battery per the minute.
+Users need more power to handle more CPU and GPU intensive tasks fast and seamlessly.
+More power per % of the battery per minute.

-This also means that new chip designs have to be more power efficient.
-I presume that one way of achieving this is designing chips that produce less heat.
+This also means that new chip designs have to be more power-efficient.
+I presume that one way of achieving this is by designing chips that produce less heat.

-As things are getting better, people place more attention on the finest details.
-Considering displays, these points of nuance, include levels of brightness, better viewing angles, color contrast and color grading.
+As things are getting better, people place more attention to the finest details.
+Considering displays, these points of nuance, include levels of brightness, better viewing angles, color contrast, and color grading.

 Perfection in these areas is considered important to provide realistic and elegant device use in multiple environments.
 For instance, people crave for brighter displays when they are outdoors due to sunlight.
 The days when users would put up with straining to view what's on their phone have gone by.

-Today, more people embrace darkmode.
-They are also acquitely aware of washed out blacks and true blacks.
-This way, we're all appreciative of higher contrasts screens.
+Today, more people embrace dark mode.
+They are also acutely aware of washed-out blacks and true blacks.
+This way, we're all appreciative of higher contrast screens.

 In the age of high dynamic videos, both LCD LED and OLED screen technologies are in a race to outdo each other.
 It goes without saying that OLED screens seem to be getting the hype as the superior of the two.

 Honestly, this hype is somewhat warranted.
-Nonetheles, modern LCD screens are not only cheaper, but they’re put up on a good show.
-A perfect example of this is the display LCD display on Apple's iPhone XR.
+Nonetheless, modern LCD screens are not only cheaper, but they've put up on a good show.
+A perfect example of this is the display LCD display on Apple's iPhone XR and iPhone 11 phones.

 The smartphones of today are manufactured with beauty and functionality in mind.
 All top flagships lead the charge in the quest for perfection.

 Manufacturers have kicked plastic out of the window.
-In the past couple of years they have added high durable glass, aluminium and stainless steel as the main components to build their phones.
-In 2019, there are rumours of a shift towards titanium and ceramics bodies.
-The final products from this materials not only have a premium look and feel, but they also tend to be more durable.
+In the past couple of years, they have added high durable glass, aluminum, and stainless steel as the main components to build their phones.
+In 2019, there are rumors of a shift towards titanium and ceramics bodies.
+The final products from these materials not only have a premium look and feel, but they also tend to be more durable.

-Smartphones also feature thinner bezels as manufacturers seek to provide edge to edge displays.
-These move provides more real estate for the user to work with.
-Perhaps this need has led to manufacturers exploring to the need for foldable smartphones.
-Were they to work, they would revolutinize smartphone displays.
+Smartphones also feature thinner bezels as manufacturers seek to provide edge-to-edge displays.
+This move provides more real estate for the user to work with.
+Perhaps this need has led to manufacturers exploring the need for foldable smartphones.
+Were they to work, they would revolutionize smartphone displays.
 Following Samsung's Fold failure, this change will probably have to wait for the next decade.